AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 An SdsType is referenced by its identifier or Id field.
 SdsType identifiers must be unique within a Namespace.

 An SdsType can also refer other SdsTypes by using their identifiers.
 This enables type re-usability.
 Nested types and base types are automatically created as separate types.
-For further information, see [Type Reusability](#type-reusability)
+For more information, see [Type Reusability](#type-reusability).

 SdsTypes define how events are associated and read within a collection of events, or SdsStream.
 The read characteristics when attempting to read non-existent indexes, indexes that fall between, before or after